-No changes to the Municipal Sustainability Initiative have occurred due to the COVID-19 outbreak – see the operating projects section below for more information.
+Minor changes to the Municipal Sustainability Initiative have occurred due to the COVID-19 outbreak – see the operating projects section below for more information.

 Check this page for future updates, as the direction of this initiative may change without warning.

-For more information visit Coronavirus (COVID-19) info for Albertans.
+For more information visit COVID-19 info for Albertans.

 Municipalities have been allocated $12.9 billion (including the Basic Municipal Transportation Grant) since the Municipal Sustainability Initiative (MSI) program launched in 2007.
 Communities have been able to build and rehabilitate: